Maude (TV series): Series ending

-In the fifth season, Maude declined from No. 4 to No. 31 in the Nielsen ratings as its lead-ins Rhoda and Phyllis began to struggle.
-In 1978, late in the sixth season, CBS, in an attempt to save the series, revamped the format.
-In the last three episodes of that year, the fictional governor of New York appointed Maude as a congresswoman from Tuckahoe, as a Democrat during the 1978 U.S. midterm elections (she helped campaign for a congresswoman who unexpectedly died in her home).
-With this change, Maude and husband Walter would move to Washington, D.C., and the rest of the regular cast would be written out of the series.
+In the fifth season, Maude dropped from No. 4 to No. 31 in the Nielsen ratings as its lead-ins Rhoda and Phyllis began to struggle.
+Public taste had abruptly shifted from "relevant" Norman Lear productions and the MTM company's sophisticated comedies toward escapist fare like ABC's Laverne & Shirley and Three's Company.
+In the sixth season, ratings dived further, and Lear revamped the format.
+In the last three episodes of that season, the fictional governor of New York appointed Maude as a congresswoman from Tuckahoe, as a Democrat during the 1978 U.S. midterm elections.
+She helped campaign for a congresswoman who unexpectedly died in her home.
+Maude and husband Walter moved to Washington, D.C., and the rest of the regular cast would be written out of the show in a prospective season seven.

-However, with the show already having lost substantial viewership and faltering with low ratings, Bea Arthur felt that it didn't make sense to "start all over again" with a new group of supporting characters.
-As a result, Arthur made the decision to leave the series after season six, bringing Maude to an end.
-Lear still liked the idea of a member of a minority group in Congress, and it evolved into the pilot Mr. Dugan, with John Amos replacing Arthur as the lead character.
-Intended for a March 1979 premiere, a negative backlash from a screening for African-American members of Congress resulted in CBS pulling the plug and not airing any of the three episodes produced.
-Lear went back to work on the project and it was eventually reworked into Hanging In, with Bill Macy returning to play a former professional football player turned university president.
-Premiering in the summer of 1979, the show did not find an audience and ended shortly after it began.
+In spring 1978, Bea Arthur said she would leave the series.
+At least one TV columnist reported that CBS had already decided to cancel the show because of low ratings, and Arthur's announcement was an attempt to save face.
+Lear still liked the concept of a member of a minority group in Congress, and it evolved into the pilot Mr. Dugan, with Cleavon Little replacing Arthur as the lead character.
+The show was scheduled for a March 1979 premiere, but negative feedback from black members of Congress, granted an advance screening, resulted in CBS deciding not to air the three episodes taped.
+Lear reworked the project into Hanging In, with Bill Macy playing a former professional football player turned university president.
+Hanging In premiered in the summer of 1979 but was canceled after four episodes.